Strategy and Competition in Higher Education

 - Innovation in higher education—from both traditional universities and new entrants

 - US higher education in a global context

 - Scenarios for the future of higher education

 This program is for those interested in the higher education industry, including those from traditional colleges and universities, in markets adjacent to higher education, and those thinking of starting a new business in the higher education space.

 Margaret Andrews is associate dean for management programs at Harvard University Division of Continuing Education, as well as the founder of Mind and Hand Associates, a boutique management consulting firm.

 For many years, Andrews was executive director at the MIT Sloan School of Management, where she managed the MBA program, including admissions, student affairs, career development, marketing, alumni relations, and the MIT Sloan Management Review.
 She has also been the managing vice president for strategy and marketing at Eduventures, vice president of marketing at Putnam Investments, a consultant at Mercer Management Consulting (now Oliver Wyman), and a CPA at Deloitte & Touche.

 Andrews has conducted higher education work across the globe.
 She is frequently quoted on developments in the higher education market.
 She has been interviewed in the national and international media, and a featured speaker at a number of higher education conferences.
-She teaches Strategic Management and Strategy and Competition in Higher Education at Harvard Extension School.
+She also teaches at Harvard Extension School.